quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Since QUIC's wire image {{?WIRE-IMAGE=RFC8546}} is integrity protected and not modifiable on path, in-network operations are not possible without terminating the QUIC connection, for instance using a back-to-back proxy.
-Proxy operations are not in scope for this document, as QUIC proxies must be fully-fledged QUIC endpoints.
+Proxy operations are not in scope for this document.
+QUIC proxies must be fully-fledged QUIC endpoints, implementing the transport as defined in {{QUIC-TRANSPORT}} and
+{{QUIC-TLS}} as well as proxy-relevant semantics for the application(s) running over QUIC (e.g. HTTP/3 as defined in {{QUIC-HTTP}}).

-Of course, network management is not a one-size-fits-all endeavour: practices considered necessary or even mandatory within enterprise networks with certain compliance requirements, for example, would be impermissible on other networks without those requirements.
+Network management is not a one-size-fits-all endeavour: practices considered necessary or even mandatory within enterprise networks with certain compliance requirements, for example, would be impermissible on other networks without those requirements.
 This document therefore does not make any specific recommendations as to which practices should or should not be applied; for each practice, it describes what is and is not possible with the QUIC transport protocol as defined.